Class WApplication

 • suspend

-public void suspend(Duration duration)
+public void suspend(java.time.Duration duration)

 Suspend the application.